jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/5_Essential_Standards.typ

 #import "../../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

+// TODO Title
 === Filtering Essential Standards<chap_1_0_6>

-Furthermore, going into the individual points would not be purposeful, as this would involve too much time expenditure with comparatively very little information gain.
-Instead, the following section will explain how it was possible to narrow down from the many possible standards to a few.

-Are various different areas that want to use hydrogen as a sustainable energy source.
-In some of these areas, there are only ideas, while others can already show initial concepts up to functional prototypes.
-Still others are already selling their technology commercially and have already received official approval.
-The more advanced industries have specific requirements that differ from aviation.
-Therefore, it is currently not possible to transfer existing concepts one-to-one to K2H2.
-// -------------------------------------------------------------------------- //

-In previous @chap_1_0_5, an overview of standards from various areas using #gl_("cgh2", long:true) as fuel was provided.
-Having a list of options, this subsection aims to summarize the overarching categories of hydrogen applications that exist.
-Next, it shall clearly be mentioned in which of the found categories #gl_("swith", long:true) is to be classified.
+In previous @chap_1_0_5, an overview of standards from various areas using #gl_("cgh2", long:true) as fuel was presented.
+Building upon this list of options, this subsection aims to summarize the overarching categories of hydrogen applications and clearly identify the category in which #gl_("swith", long:true) is classified.
-Having done so, a systematic approach for narrowing down the long list to a few essential standards.
+Subsequently, a systematic approach for narrowing down the extensive list to a few essential standards is introduced.
-These essential standards should reflect the highest potential of applicability for a #gl_("swith") certification.
+These essential standards are selected based on their high potential applicability for #gl_("swith") certification.
+A comprehensive review of all standards is beyond the scope of this thesis.
+However, fundamental insights from non-aviation standards are presented to provide a basic understanding of potential tests that authorities might require for commercial certification of #gl_("swith", pl:true).
+These insights are presented in a structured and concise manner, extracted from the essential standards to reinforce their relevance.
+Special attention is given to the burst test, considered a crucial component of certification.
-The results will be used for subsequent steps.
-Furthermore, general important aspects of the chosen standards will be examined.
-Finally, safety factors for the burst test and maximum possible nominal pressures will be recorded.
+The analysis focuses on two key aspects: the safety factors required for the burst test and the maximum allowable nominal pressures.
+These parameters, derived from the findings, are critically evaluated to assess their implications for #gl_("swith") design and certification.

-The three overarching categories in @tab_9 allow for a quick initial assessment of their applicability when experienced in handling standards.
-Within @tab_9, various combinations can be chosen.
-For example, it would be possible to choose mobile, Type I and air, just as mobile, Type I and ground.
-Due to the numerous combination possibilities, the standard must be carefully selected to cover the requirement profile as precisely as possible.
+The three overarching categories that can be assumed to facilitate a rapid initial assessment of standards' applicability by experienced personnel are presented in @tab_9.
+These categories - Storage, Tank Type, and Locality - can be combined in various ways to create specific requirement profiles.
+For instance, a profile might include #emp_([mobile]) (Storage), #emp_([Type I]) (Tank Type), and either #emp_([air]) or #emp_([ground]) (Locality).
+The multitude of possible combinations necessitates careful standard selection to ensure precise alignment with the specific requirement profile.
+This approach allows for tailored standard application, crucial for addressing the unique demands of different hydrogen storage systems, including #gl_("swith").

 #figure(
   table(